Visual Tools

 The third derivative s(t)s'''(t) is jerk: the rate of change of acceleration.
 Jerk is felt physically as a sudden push or lurch—smooth motion has low jerk, while abrupt starts and stops produce high jerk.
 Elevator design, roller coaster engineering, and vehicle ride comfort all involve controlling jerk.

 Beyond the third derivative, the terms snap (s(4)s^{(4)}), crackle (s(5)s^{(5)}), and pop (s(6)s^{(6)}) are used in specialized engineering contexts but rarely appear in standard calculus.
+The table below collects all six in order, with each name paired with what the derivative measures.

 Patterns in Repeated Differentiation — Polynomials